We have added some interest to our shield by splitting the field into

 indeed this is the case.
 Using some of our newly found colours we can

-create the image to the right.
+create the image above.
 Can you work out what its blazon would

 Recall that the field comes first, in this case, plain white, or

 argent, then we have a black chevron, so that is a

 Argent, a chevron sable

 Note that in this blazon we have a put a in comma in there, which makes it

 easier to say when read outline, but there is no need to do this.
 In most cases,

 as long as the comma is in a sensible place, DrawShield will just ignore it.

 We now enough blazonry to start describing shields that we find in the real world.
 Which of